smaulder/KodiBuddy/README.md

 Video Import - Imports video files into your video repository and creates folders if they are missing.

-FileReName -
+FileReName - You can use it to add the movie year to folder names.

 ReMap Folders - Use this to rearrange the movies into genre folder structures.

 Options - use this tab to set the paths to your library and the path to the folder you use to import your video files.

-You can use it to add the movie year to folder names,